 On the incoming electrified Ford products

-Aside from the Mark E and electric versions of the next-gen Lincoln Aviator and Ford Explorer, the Blue Oval would manufacture the Ford F-150 Lightning at its Michigan plant starting mid-2022.
+Aside from the Mark E and electric versions of the next-gen Lincoln Aviator and Ford Explorer, the Blue Oval would manufacture the Ford F-150 Lightning at its Michigan plant starting 2022.
 Further, the Ford Bronco Hybrid and next-gen Ford Ranger Hybrid (T6.2) will see electrification in the form of PHEVs.
+By 2030, the Lincoln brand’s line-up will include only electrified models.

 Featured image: Ford